alexminnaar/alexminnaar.github.io/_posts/2015-09-06-DistBelief-with-Akka.md

 <ul style="margin-left: 20px">
   <li style="font-size:19px">GPUs are expensive, both to buy and to rent.</li>
   <li style="font-size:19px">Most GPUs can only hold a relatively small amount of data in memory.</li>
-  <li style="font-size:19px">CPU-to-GPU data transfer is very slow.
+  <li style="font-size:19px">Host-to-device (and vice-versa) data transfer is very slow.
 Depending on your application it can be so slow that it actually negates the speed-up that the GPU provides.</li>
   <li style="font-size:19px">The CUDA GPU programming library is written in low-level C which many programmers are not experienced with (however there are many deep learning libraries written in high level languages with GPU capabilities e.g. <em>Theano</em>, <em>Torch</em>, <em>Caffe</em>, etc.).</li>
 </ul>